nicolasdao/google-cloud-bucket/README.md

 .then(({ count, data }) => {
 	console.log(`${count} files have been zipped`)
 	if (data)
-		// 'data' is null if the 'options.dst' is defined console.log(`The zip file's size is: ${data.length/1024} KB`) })
+		// 'data' is null if the 'options.to' is defined console.log(`The zip file's size is: ${data.length/1024} KB`) })
 ```